Year 7 Literacy and Numeracy Catch-Up Premium Funding

 - All staff with the SEN department are now trained to complete diagnostic testing, use Data-Pac materials and deliver both the Ruth Miskin Programme and numeracy catch-up programme

-The government has provided funding for the Year 2016-17 broadly in line with funding given last year at a sum of £12,469.
+The government will provide funding for the Year 2017-18 cohort broadly in line with funding given last year at a sum of £12,469.

-There are currently 65 students in our current Year 7 cohort who did not achieve the expected standards in reading and maths at the end of Key Stage 2.
+There are currently 53 students in our Year 7 cohort who did not achieve the expected standards in reading and/or maths at the end of Key Stage 2.
+Of these 52, 43 did not reach the expected standard in reading and 36 did not reach the expected standard in maths.
+36 students achieved below the expected standard in both reading and maths.

-The appointment of Literacy and Numeracy Co-ordinators in September 2016 and the implementation of a targeted literacy and numeracy programme has been designed to further enhance these core skills for our students.
+The continued appointment Literacy and Numeracy Co-ordinators and the implementation of a targeted literacy and numeracy programme is being designed to further enhance these core skills for our students.